 What gaming desk do most streamers use?

 Secretlab Magnus is the most commonly seen high-end gaming desk in streamer setups.
-The full-metal construction, clean cable management, and minimal aesthetic photograph and stream well.
-At the budget tier, Arozzi Arena appears frequently for its large mousepad surface.
+The all-metal construction, clean cable management, and minimal aesthetic photograph and stream well.
+At the mid-range, the Arozzi Arena appears frequently for its full-surface mousepad coverage.

 Is a sit-stand gaming desk worth it?

 If you game for more than 3-4 hours daily or use your gaming desk as your work desk too, a sit-stand option is worth the investment.
-The Secretlab Magnus Evo at $749 is the best ergonomic argument at this tier — it brings proper dual-motor standing functionality to the gaming desk category without requiring a DIY frame-and-top build.
+The Secretlab Magnus Evo at $699 is the strongest ergonomic argument in the gaming desk category right now — proper dual-motor standing with best-in-class cable management, no DIY required.

 How big should a gaming desk be?

 For a single monitor: 55-60” wide is enough.
 For dual monitors: 60-63” minimum.
-For triple monitors or ultrawide plus accessories: 70”+ is recommended.
-Depth of at least 28” is important for monitor arms — it keeps monitors at a proper distance without having to max out the arm extension.
-For corner setups, see our best L-shaped gaming desks for multi-monitor setups guide.
+For triple monitors or ultrawide plus accessories: 70”+ is the safe choice.
+Depth of at least 28” is important for monitor arms — it keeps monitors at a proper viewing distance without maxing out the arm’s range.
+For corner setups, see our best L-shaped gaming desks guide.

 Do I need a mousepad if the desk has a surface mat?

-Budget desks include basic mousepads that work fine for general use.
-Serious gamers often still prefer a dedicated large mousepad (like a Corsair MM300 Pro or SteelSeries QcK) for consistent glide characteristics.
-The Arozzi Arena’s full-surface cloth mat eliminates this need entirely — the glide is consistent across the full desk.
+Budget desks include basic mousepads that work fine for casual use.
+Serious gamers often still prefer a dedicated large mousepad for consistent glide characteristics.
+The Arozzi Arena’s full-surface cloth mat eliminates this entirely — glide is consistent across the whole surface and you’re not paying separately for a mat.

 What is the Secretlab magnetic ecosystem?